David Myerscough-Jones: Early life

 He was born on 15 September 1934 in Southport, Lancashire, England.
 He studied art and design at the Southport School of Art and the Central School of Art in London where he graduated with distinction.
 He spent several years in theatres around the UK, at Glasgow Citizens Theatre (Scotland), Leatherhead (Surrey) Hornchurch, London (where he met his wife Ursula ‘Pelo’ Cumpston; both worked on Owen Wingrave), and the Mermaid, London.
 In 1965 he joined the BBC Design Department.
 His great experience in repertory theatre gave him a unique and noticeable style.

 Career in design

 Driven by his passion for music and in particular opera (notably the works of Richard Wagner), he was chosen to design the BBC TV production of The Flying Dutchman, starring Norman Bailey as the Dutchman, which won Myerscough-Jones an award from the Royal Television Society (1976) for his designs.
-He also collaborated with Opera Director Jonathan Miller to create The Beggar’s Opera starring Roger Daltry and Mozart's Cosi Fan Tutte, amongst others.
+He also collaborated with Opera Director Jonathan Miller to create The Beggar’s Opera starring Roger Daltrey and Mozart's Cosi Fan Tutte, amongst others.

 Myerscough-Jones also designed a great number of other BBC TV dramas, notably Thérèse Raquin, which won him a BAFTA award for Best Design as well as D and AD Gold and Silver – 1980, The Theban Trilogy (ACE Nomination), How Many Miles to Babylon, A Midsummer Night's Dream, Macbeth, All's Well that Ends Well, Othello, Virtuoso, The Master Builder, Metamorphosis, Bomber Harris, and Circles of Deceit.